Linshuhuai/Linshuhuai/README.md

 🎓  I graduated from Shanghai Jiao Tong University with a B.Eng. in Software Engineering.
 My track is system software.

-🤔  Interested in backend development and AI, especially cloud service and Large Language Model.
+🤔  Interested in backend development and machine learning, especially cloud infra and NLP.

 p.s.
 Like running and calligraphy.
 A big fan of Harry Potter 🪄.